mondem0/tank-suspension/README.md

 Each section of the `SETTINGS` table controls a part of the simulation:

 * `Suspension`
-  * `RestLength` – Distance (in studs) the spring wants to keep between the attachment and the ground contact point.
+  * `RestLength` – Target distance (in studs) from each attachment to the ground contact point.
-  * `SpringStiffness` – How strong the spring pushes back when compressed.
+  * `SpringStiffness` – Strength of the spring when it compresses beyond the natural ride height.
-  * `DamperCoefficient` – Amount of damping applied to stop bouncing.
+  * `DampingRatio` – Multiplier applied to critical damping; raise it to kill oscillations, lower it for a softer response.
+  * `Preload` – Extra compression (in studs) added to each spring so the tank settles without slamming to the stops.
   * `RaycastLength` – How far down to look for the ground from each attachment.
-  * `WheelRadius` – Radius of the wheel or track roller used to offset the ray hit distance.
+  * `WheelRadius` – Radius of the wheel or roller.
+The raycast hit distance is offset by this amount.
-  * `MaxForce` – Safety limit for the vertical suspension force per wheel.
+  * `MaxForceMultiplier` – Scales the maximum vertical force relative to the tank’s weight per wheel.
+Keep it above `1` so the springs can hold the tank up even when landing.
+  * `AntiRollStiffness` – Balances left/right compression to resist body roll.
+Set to `0` to disable.
-  * `AirDamping` – Optional force applied when a wheel is off the ground (set to `0` to disable).
+  * `AirDamping` – Optional world-space damping when a wheel is off the ground.
+Set to `0` to disable.
 * `Traction`
-  * `LateralStiffness` – Resistance to sideways sliding.
+  * `LateralStiffness` – Resistance to sideways sliding on the contact patch.
-  * `LongitudinalStiffness` – Resistance to forward/back slipping.
+  * `LongitudinalStiffness` – Resistance to forward/back slipping when no throttle is applied.
-  * `RollingFriction` – Constant drag that keeps the tank from drifting forever.
+  * `RollingDrag` – Constant drag that bleeds off speed so the tank coasts to a stop.
-  * `MaxTractionForce` – Cap on the combined traction force per wheel.
+  * `MaxPlanarForceMultiplier` – Caps the combined traction force based on the wheel’s share of the tank weight.
 * `Drive`
   * `MaxForwardSpeed` – Target top speed when driving forward.
   * `MaxReverseSpeed` – Target top speed when reversing.